SripalUdyavara/Udyavara_Sripal_WerkStudent_Python/README.md

    - **CSV File**: Generates a straightforward CSV file for further data manipulation or export.

 ## System Requirements

-No programming knowledge is required!
-The tool is designed to be user-friendly and easy to run.

 - **Python 3.6+** (optional if running the Python script).
 - The following Python libraries must be installed if running the Python script: